harmony-one/x/doc/dot-country/web2-renewal.md

 }
 ```

-The API will require the domain's expiration date on-chain is later than the web2 expiration date on the registrar.
+The API requires the domain's expiration date on-chain is no earlier than the web2 expiration date on the registrar.
 This restriction ensures someone indeed owns the domain on-chain, and has already paid the price on-chain to cover the cost of operations on the domain in the registrar.

 If the domain is a web2 premium domain, or is owned by someone else in web2, the call would fail.
-Otherwise, the domain would be renewed at the registrar for another year from its expiration date.
+Otherwise, the domain would be renewed at the registrar for another 1 year from its expiration date.
 The operation will be logged in the datastore.
 The old expiration time would be returned in the response along with some other information in JSON:

 - **success**: boolean
 - **domainCreationTime**: number, unix time in milliseconds, when the domain was registered
 - **domainExpiryTime**: number,  unix time in milliseconds, when the domain was set to expire prior to the renewal
 - **duration**: number, how many years the domain is renewed
 - **responseText**: string, additional response from the registrar, if any
 - **traceId**: string, an id for registrar operation, useful for debugging or filing support ticket if something goes wrong

 ### Renewal via scripts